nstanford5/ERC20/ERC20.md

 Then we set the balance `Map` for the `Deployer` to the `totalSupply`

-Next we'll emit the Event for Transfer to the zero address.
+Next we'll emit the Event for Transfer from the zero address.
+This event shows the toekn has been mintend and given initial state.

 ###### index.rsh
 ```js